 Land Use Goal 5, Open Space: Provide for the health, well-being, and community character by fostering the creation of preservation, conservation, and appropriate maintenance of valuable open spaces.
-(See also Chapter 6 Parks and Recreation)

 Land Use Principle 5.1: Open spaces are an integral component of a healthy and well-balanced community that should be encouraged and supported.